-Now she turns her talents to the nitty-gritty of modern espionage and revenge tragedy in new play A Very Expensive Poison, which will premiere at The Old Vic in 2019 (exact dates to be confirmed).
+Now she turns her talents to the nitty-gritty of modern espionage and revenge tragedy in new play A Very Expensive Poison.

 Based on Luke Harding's book of the same name, the play revolves around the extraordinary assassination of Alexander Litvinenko in 2006.
-What started with the audacious administration of a lethal dose of polonium in a central London cafe, spiralled into a shocking story of international subterfuge spanning Russian mobsters and dissidents, the KGB, M16 spies and the British police force.
+What started with the audacious administration of a lethal dose of polonium in a central London café spiralled into a shocking story of international subterfuge spanning Russian mobsters and dissidents, the KGB, MI6 spies and the British police force.

-As rich in drama as it is steeped in complexity, A Very Expensive Poison stems from a decade of reporting and interviews from all different perspectives.
+Rich in drama and steeped in complexity, A Very Expensive Poison stems from a decade of reporting and interviews from all different perspectives.
 And it's all too relevant to contemporary issues, as unraveling international relations threaten a new Cold War.

 We look forward to seeing how Lucy Prebble translates the high-stakes politics for the stage.

-Dates and booking details for A Very Expensive Poison at The Old Vic are to be confirmed.
-Watch this space for updates.
+Tickets for A Very Expensive Poison at the Old Vic are now on sale.
+Click here to book.

 |What||A Very Expensive Poison, Old Vic Theatre|